 Deviating away from the traditional treadmill machines and weights, more and more enterprising gyms are also offering unique experiences that guarantee lots of fun and enjoyment – at a price, of course.
-This ranges from gyms like BOUNCE Singapore which offers Bounce Fit aerobic and jumping classes (on trampolines!) to Anthem which offers high intensity rhythmic indoor cycling workouts.
+This ranges from gyms like BOUNCE Singapore which offers Bounce Fit aerobic and jumping classes (on trampolines!) to Anthem which offers high intensity rhythmic indoor cycling workouts and exercises.
 Demand for such innovative classes are on the rise as many seek more creative ways to get fit.

 What do Singaporeans think about this?

 As HardwareZone forum user curahee commented, “price is not an issue”.